azahar-emu/compatibility-list/CONTRIBUTING.md

 Any issues you experienced while playing the game must be described in detail here alongside screenshots or videos if available and relevant.

 ## System Info
 Once this description has been written, please fill out the remaining boxes in the form.
-This will collect the Lime3DS version(s) which were used during gameplay alongside information about your system.
+This will collect the Azahar version(s) which were used during gameplay alongside information about your system.

 ## Submitting the Report
 When all previous forms have been filled out, the "Submit New Issue" button can be pressed.